 Since he transformed from Mr. 305 to Mr. Worldwide, Pitbull has promoted the city on his annual Miami New Year's Eve special broadcast on Fox, invested in local tech companies, and purchased a portion of Miami Subs, the local fast food joint where he wrote many of his early lyrics.
 For many fans, the move into business as his music as grown more broadly commercial might look like selling out, but the concept sounds foreign in Florida since the state lacks old money.
 (For context, when my family would vacation in Palm Beach, I confused Donald Trump for old money because of all the gold at Mar-a-Lago.)
 Florida uniquely embraces immigrants and celebrates the hustle of new arrivals looking to create a more prosperous life for their children.
 As Pitbull raps on Climate Change's "Can't Have," "First we shining shoes / Then we own the shoe shop / First we make the sandwich / Then we own the restaurants / First then we clean the house / Then we own every house on the block / Not bad for some immigrants."

 Pitbull has embraced sides of both his mother and his father, a mixture of immigrant business ethos and hustler style.
 Pitbull parties, but unlike his father, he knows when to stop because he's inherited his mother's common sense.
 He invests his fortune instead of buying yachts.
 As a businessman, though, he has learned from his father's drug lord friends.
-Many of them invested in real estate, so the government would have a more difficult time seizing their assets, and Pitbull has favoured property investments.
+Many of them invested in real estate, so the government would have a more difficult time seizing their assets, and Pitbull has favored property investments.
 (Stock brokers are "the ultimate hustlers," Pitbull points out.)
-He has also given back to Miami, opening the SLAM Sports Leadership and Management charter school in his old neighbourhood.
+He has also given back to Miami, opening the SLAM Sports Leadership and Management charter school in his old neighborhood.

 Floridians know Pitbull has stayed true to his roots because of references the rest of America rarely understands.
 For instance, his breakout single, 2009's "I Know You Want me (Calle Ocho)," references the annual Miami Calle Ocho Festival, a Pan-American street fair that takes place in Little Haiti.
 Two years ago, Pitbull even released a Grammy Award-winning Spanish album called Dale.